 Telemetry

-This is a general requirement for all load facilities and nothing specific for large computational loads.
+This is a general requirement for all load facilities and nothing specific for LCLs.

 According to Section 7.5 of Chapter 4 of the Market Rules, the connection applicant shall provide to the IESO the applicable telemetry data listed in Appendix 4.17 of the Market Rules on a continual basis for transmission connected projects, or in Appendix 4.18 of the Market Rules for distribution connected projects.
 The data shall be provided in accordance with the performance standards set forth in Appendix 4.22, subject to Section 7.6A of Chapter 4 of the Market Rules.
 The IESO may require additional telemetry quantities if applicable.